lucassarcanjo/local-npm-registry/README.md

-# Local npm registry
+# 📦 Local NPM Registry

 Private registry powered by [Verdaccio](https://verdaccio.org/) and works with docker-compose to act like a proxy between a project and npm registry.
-With this you can work in a npm library and fastly publish to test in your parent's app.
+With this, you can work in an npm library and fastly publish to test in your application.

 Contains:

 - conf: configuration file and a user httppasswd
-- storage: local of published packages
+- storage: folder of published packages

 ## Use